modl/modl.github.io/_posts/2014-08-01-gestural-interface.md

 However, when considering business or particularly finance oriented applications, a more nuanced approach must be taken -- there aren't many physical interactions to necessarily model.
 We've spent some time looking at this particular space, however, and have found a number of creative approaches to gestural computing for finance.

-MOD/L has built a simple example of combining Leap Motion and the LeapJS controller API, with HTML5 interactions, to both operate pinch and zoom on a stock chart, and rotating a 3d cube of portfolio performance:
+MOD/L worked closely with our development and design teams, to build a simple example of combining Leap Motion and the LeapJS controller API, with HTML5 interactions, to both operate pinch and zoom on a stock chart, and rotating a 3d cube of portfolio performance:

 <iframe src="//player.vimeo.com/video/100161138?color=0071a3" width="806" height="453" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>